Time-Efficient Algorithms for Nash-Bargaining-Based Matching Market Models: Introduction

-More generally, the area of matching-based market design suffers from the following deficiency: There is an extreme paucity of models using cardinal utilities.
-This stands in sharp contrast with general equilibrium theory, which has defined and extensively studied several fundamental market models to address a number of specialized and realistic situations, e.g., see \cite{Mas1995microeconomic}.
+Besides the intractability of HZ, the area of matching-based market design suffers from a second deficiency: There is an extreme paucity of models using cardinal utilities.
+This stands in sharp contrast with general equilibrium theory, which defined and extensively studied several fundamental market models to address a number of specialized and realistic situations, e.g., see \cite{Mas1995microeconomic}.
 If we were to draw a parallel with models in general equilibrium theory, HZ would correspond to the most elementary model, namely the linear Fisher model.
-Hylland and Zeckhauser \cite{hylland} attempted an extension of their model to the Arrow-Debreu setting; however, they found instances that do not admit an equilibrium.
-Recently, \cite{Garg-ADHZ} found a way of salvaging this model by resorting to an {\em $\epsilon$-approximate equilibrium}.
-We are not aware of any other one-sided or two-sided matching market models using cardinal utilities.
+Hylland and Zeckhauser \cite{hylland} attempted an extension of their model to the Arrow-Debreu, also called exchange, setting; however, they found instances that do not admit an equilibrium.
+In light of this difficulty, studying further generalizations, such as two-sided matching market models, made little sense.

-The recent paper \cite{HV-NBMM} addressed both these issues by defining a rich collection of Nash-bargaining-based models for one-sided and two-sided matching markets, in both Fisher and Arrow-Debreu settings.
-A solution to Nash bargaining \cite{Nash-Bargaining} satisfies Pareto optimality and symmetry, and since it maximizes the product of utilities of agents, its allocations satisfy proportional fairness.
-Additionally, since the solution is captured by a convex program, it is efficiently computable \cite{GLS, Vishnoi.book}.

-\cite{HV-NBMM} gave implementations of several of their models using available solvers, and experimental results; see Section \ref{sec.related} for details.
-They also raised the question of finding efficient combinatorial algorithms with proven running times for these models.
-We address this question.
-Additionally, we make the following conceptual contributions to the proposal of \cite{HV-NBMM} in order to set it on a more firm foundation:
+For all the reasons stated above, designing an alternative mechanism for cardinal utility matching markets became a pressing issue.
+Fortunately, for traditional market models, an alternative to the pricing-based mechanism had been studied in the past: \cite{va.rational} gave a Nash-bargaining-based mechanism for the linear Arrow-Debreu model; see Section \ref{sec.related} for the point of view that led to this work.
+Building on this idea, \cite{HV-NBMM} defined a rich collection of Nash-bargaining-based models for one-sided and two-sided matching markets, in both Fisher and Arrow-Debreu settings.
+Since the Nash bargaining solution is captured by a convex program, it can be efficiently computed to any degree of accuracy using the ellipsoid algorithm \cite{GLS, Vishnoi.book}.
+Hence \cite{HV-NBMM} addressed both issues, the intractability of HZ and the paucity of matching market models using cardinal utilities.
+However, since the ellipsoid algorithm is very slow, \cite{HV-NBMM} gave implementations of several of their models using available solvers, and very favorable experimental results; see Section \ref{sec.related} for details.